hadley/adv-r/Computing-on-the-language.md

 We won't worry yet about exactly what sort of object `substitute()` returns (that's the topic of the [[Expressions]] chapter), but we'll call it an expression.
 (Note that it's not the same thing as returned by the `expression()` function: we'll call that an expression _object_.)

 `substitute()` works because function arguments in R are only evaluated when they are needed, not automatically when the function is called.
 This means that function arguments are not just a simple value, but instead store both the expression to compute the value and the environment in which to compute it.
 Together these two things are called a __promise__.
-Most of the time in R, you don't need to know anything about promises because the first time you access a promise it is seemlessly evaluated, returning its value.
+Most of the time in R, you don't need to know anything about promises because the first time you access a promise it is seamlessly evaluated, returning its value.

 We need one more function if we want to understand how `plot()` and `data.frame()` work: `deparse()`.
 This function takes an expression and converts it to a character vector.